Officer jumps into moving car to save toddler from allegedly impaired mom

-MANORVILLE, N.Y. – A Highway Patrol officer jumped into a moving car to save a toddler and arrest the child's allegedly impaired mother Thursday afternoon, New York authorities said.
+MANORVILLE, N.Y. -- A highway patrol officer jumped into a moving car to save a toddler and arrest the child's allegedly impaired mother Thursday afternoon, New York authorities said.

-Maria Lagatta, 37, was driving slowly on the Long Island Expressway when Highway Patrol Officer Joseph Goss tried to pull her over around 5:30 p.m., police said.
+Maria Lagatta, 37, was driving slowly on the Long Island Expressway when officer Joseph Goss tried to pull her over around 5:30 p.m., police said.

 When Lagatta didn't stop, Goss pulled alongside her and saw a child in the rear passenger seat, police told WPIX-TV.